What Do Machine Feeder and Offbearer Do?

-Job Description & Duties Feed materials into or remove materials from machines or equipment that is automatic or tended by other workers.
+Occupation Description Feed materials into or remove materials from machines or equipment that is automatic or tended by other workers.

 - Remove materials and products from machines and equipment, and place them in boxes, trucks or conveyors, using hand tools and moving devices.

-When polled, Machine Feeders and Offbearers say the following skills are most frequently used in their jobs:
+These are the skills Machine Feeders and Offbearers say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.